 Airfare (estimated) - $2,000

 *Interest in ecology and resource management

-Please contact the Center for International Studies for information on summer scholarships.
+Please contact the Center for Global Programs and Studies for information on summer scholarships.

 Sullivan Scholarships may be available for students participating on this program.
 Awards up to $2,500.
 Inquire with Dr. Browne.